CodingLawyersClub/fundamentals/README.md

 Go to `iTerm`.
 Type `cd Desktop` and hit enter to move into your Desktop.

-While in Desktop, clone the frontend template repository and name is `fundamentals`.
+While in Desktop, clone the frontend template repository and name is `testing-fundamentals`.
 Do this by running the following command. *MAKE SURE YOU REPLACE YOUR_USERNAME_HERE WITH YOUR USERNAME!*.

 ```
-$ git clone git@github.com:YOUR_USERNAME_HERE/template-frontend.git fundamentals
+$ git clone git@github.com:YOUR_USERNAME_HERE/template-frontend.git testing-fundamentals
 ```

 The `$` in the above command represents the prompt and is not meant to be typed.
 Your prompt may look different!
 Now `cd` into the folder you just created:

 ```
-$ cd fundamentals
+$ cd testing-fundamentals
 ```

-Now you're in the `fundamentals` directory.
+Now you're in the `testing-fundamentals` directory.
 We need to install Javascript dependencies required for our application.
 We do that by running `yarn`:

 ```
 $ yarn